 It is imperative that the information submitted on the port forms are correct and are written clearly.
 We strongly recommend that you request the information needed to complete the form from your existing provider to ensure the information provided is correct.

-We cover the cost of the first port for you, however if the port fails due to the wrong information being submitted we reserve the right to pass on the charges for any subsequent port submissions to you.
+We cover the cost of the first single line number port for you, however if the port fails due to the wrong information being submitted we reserve the right to pass on the charges for any subsequent port submissions to you.